Lake Clark National Park Camping Adventure

 TRIP DETAILS

-Hiking from Twin Lakes is excellent either in the boreal forest or on the gravely ridges.
+From our simple but comfortable camp on the lake shore, we spend our days learning about Lake Clark on foot and by boat.
+Hiking from the lake is excellent either in the boreal forest or on the gravely ridges.
 Steep mountains, alpine tundra, rocky canyons and broad glacial valleys beckon us to explore.
-Dall sheep, caribou and moose along with a great diversity of bird life make the hiking all the more intriguing.
+Dall sheep, caribou and moose along with a great diversity of bird life make the hiking all the more fun.

 Itinerary